fantasyfuerte/NextJS-GraphQL/README.md

-# NextJS GraphQL
+# NextJS Excel

-This is a simple example of how to use GraphQL with NextJS.
+This is a simple example of how to upload excel file with NextJS.

 ## Getting Started